slimbootloader/documentation/source/how-tos/change-boot-option.rst

     Shell> exit

-|SPN| shall boot from USB by attemting loading IAS image ``iasimage.bin`` from partition 0.
+|SPN| shall boot from USB by attempting loading IAS image ``iasimage.bin`` from partition 0.
 If IAS image not found, it fallbacks to loading ``vmlinuz``.
 If nothing is bootable, it returns to shell.